Agrace – Age at Home EEO Coordinator/Officer: Kathy Schraith

 Employees should immediately report complaints of discrimination or harassment in writing to their supervisor or to an EEO Officer.
 Prompt reporting of concerns serves the employees and Agrace – Age at Home’s interests by enabling Agrace – Age at Home to deal with potential discrimination before it does serious damage to workplace performance and morale.
 Any employee found to have engaged in discrimination in violation of this policy is subject to discipline, up to and including suspension without pay and termination.
 Managers or staff who are aware of any violations of Agrace – Age at Home’s EEO policy and fail to directly address those violations or appropriately report the matter, will be subject to disciplinary action, up to and including termination.
 It is a violation of this policy to retaliate against an employee for making a good faith complaint of discrimination, harassment or retaliation.
 Any employee who is determined to have engaged in such retaliation will be subject to disciplinary action, up to and including termination.
 Any employee who believes they are being subjected to retaliation should report that immediately to their supervisor or to Human Resources.
 A knowingly false or malicious complaint of discrimination, harassment, or retaliation is a violation of this policy.
 Any employee, who is determined to have made a knowingly false or malicious complaint or to have committed an intentional breach of confidentiality, will be subject to disciplinary action, up to and including termination.

 Contact us today to learn more about how we can help you.
-Give us a call at (608) 327-7456 or fill out the quick form below and we’ll get in touch right away!
+Fill out the quick form below or call us at (608) 327-7456 if you experience any problems submitting the online form.Request Information